dtian09/AgentBasedSimulation/README.md

-# ABM Version 0.8
+# ABM Version 0.9
+The ABM v0.9:
-The ABM initializes new 16 years old agents from January of 2012 and reads in regional smoking prevalence between 2011 and 2019 from an separate data file.
+- initializes new 16 years old agents on each January from 2012 (tick 13).
+- reads in regional smoking prevalence between 2011 and 2019 from a regional smoking prevalence data file
+- runs a mortality model on each December from 2011 (tick 12).
+- implements the exogenous dynamics:
+   - oReceiveGPAdvice (COM-B quit attempt theory)
+   - pPrescriptionNRT (COM-B quit attempt theory)
+   - pPrescriptionNRT (COM-B quit success theory)
+   - cUseOfBehavioralSupport (COM-B quit success theory)
+   - pVareniclineUse (COM-B quit success theory)
-The ABM runs the following behaviour models and e-cigarette diffusion models:
+- runs the following smoking behavior models:
-- 1) the COM-B regular smoking theory or STPM initiation probabilities for initiating regular smoking;
+   - 1) COM-B regular smoking theory or STPM initiation probabilities
-- 2) COM-B quit attempt theory or STPM quitting probabilities for making a quit attempt;
+   - 2) COM-B quit attempt theory or STPM quitting probabilities
-- 3) COM-B quit success theory or STPM quitting probabilities for quitting successfully;
+   - 3) COM-B quit success theory or STPM quitting probabilities
-- 4) STPM relapse probabilities for relapse and
+   - 4) STPM relapse probabilities
-- 5) e-cigarette diffusion models of the population subgroups:
+- runs e-cigarette diffusion models of the following population subgroups:
-  - ex-smoker < 1940
+  - 1) ex-smoker < 1940
-  - ex-smoker1941-1960
+  - 2) ex-smoker1941-1960
-  - ex-smoker1961-1980
+  - 3) ex-smoker1961-1980
-  - ex-smoker1981-1990
+  - 4) ex-smoker1981-1990
-  - ex-smoker1991+
+  - 5) ex-smoker1991+
-  - smoker < 1940
+  - 6) smoker < 1940
-  - smoker1941-1960
+  - 7) smoker1941-1960
-  - smoker1961-1980
+  - 8) smoker1961-1980
-  - smoker1981-1990
+  - 9) smoker1981-1990
-  - smoker1991+
+  - 10) smoker1991+
-  - neversmoked1991+
+  - 11) neversmoked1991+

 The non-disposable e-cigarette diffusion models start on January 2010.
 The disposable e-cigarette diffusion models start on January 2021.
 The subgroups which used both non-disposable and disposable e-cigarette from January 2021 are ex-smoker1961-1980, ex-smoker1981-1990, ex-smoker1991+, smoker1941-1960, smoker1961-1980, smoker1981-1990 and smoker1991+.
 The subgroups which only used non-disposable e-cigarette from January 2010 are ex-smoker <1940, ex-smoker1941-1960 and smoker <1940.
 The neversmoked1991+ only used disposable e-cigarette from January 2021.